phpDocumentor/phpDocumentor/docs/PSR.md

 Specific Tags MAY have an "Inline PHPDoc" section at the end of the "Tag" definition.
 An "Inline PHPDoc" is a "PHPDoc" element enclosed in braces and is only present at the end of a "Tag" sequence.
-Unless specified otherwise in a "Tag" definition will the "Inline PHPDoc" element replace any description that could have been provided.
+Unless specified otherwise in a "Tag" definition, the "Inline PHPDoc" element will replace any description that could have been provided.

 An example can be the @method tag.
 This tag may be augmented using an